hmxmilohax/Rock-Band-4-Deluxe/README.md

 ## Introduction

-This Repo contains almost everything you need to build an ark and pkg for Rock Band 4 Deluxe for PS4.
+This Repo contains almost everything you need to build files for Rock Band 4 Deluxe for PS4.

 This mod is very early along, so there is a lot that either doesn't work or isn't complete.